thunderseethe/thunderseethe.github.io/content/posts/nameres-base.md

 y x
 ```

-That's enough x's and y's to send me hurtling back to algebra class.
+That's enough X's and Y's to send me hurtling back to algebra class.
-Despite our only two names being `x` and `y`, scoping and shadowing means those names reference disparate values throughout our expression.
+Despite our only two names being `x` and `y`, scoping and shadowing mean those names reference disparate values throughout our expression.

-Our first binding `let x = |x| x;` already exemplifies both scoping and shadowing.
+Our first binding `let x = |x| x;` already exemplifies both features.
 `let x` introduces a new scope where `x` is defined as `|x| x`.
 Functions introduce their own scope, however, so our `let x` is immediately shadowed by our function parameter `x`.
 The body of our function the returns our function parameter, not our let binding.